CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 The `lastLevel` property is a number that specifies the last tree level in the tileset.
 In the example above this number is `19` meaning that last level in the tree is level 19.
 This number is indexed from 0 so if the number was 0 it would mean the tileset only has 1 level, the root at level 0.

+#### boundingVolume

+The `boundingVolume` property specifies boundingVolume for level 0 of the tileset (and all of its heads, not per-head).
+The `boundingVolume` types are restricted to `region` and `box`.
+This is the same `boundingVolume` metadata as described in [3D Tiles](../../specification/README.md).
+Every tile in the tileset can derive its bounding volume from the root bounding volume.

+#### transform

+The `transform` property specifies 4x4 affine transformation to apply to the tileset.
+Per-tile transforms are not supported.
+This is the same `transform` metadata as described in [3D Tiles](../../specification/README.md).

 ### Subtree availability